 The preliminary assessment includes key informant interviews and transect walks.
 The interview questions, along with transect walks, help identify target neighborhoods for the exposure assessment, and identify potential sources of fecal contamination.
-By the end of the preliminary assessment, users will have gathered data to generate a report highlighting: An overview of the city’s sanitation infrastructure An overview of the target communities Observations from transect walks Pathways to be considered in the final assessment Maps of each target community
+By the end of the preliminary assessment, users will have gathered data to generate a report highlighting: An overview of the city’s sanitation infrastructure, an overview of the target communities, observations from transect walks, pathways to be considered in the final assessment, and maps of each target community.

-Data collection is done through Open Data Kit: a free and open-source app for Android devices.
+Data collection is done through KoBoCollect: a free and open-source app for Android devices.
 After the user downloads and configures the app, they can download the mobile data collection forms.
 Once data collection is complete, the user can upload their data to a data/form repository.

 Samples of the target communities’ environment are taken, processed, and analyzed for E.coli.
 The environmental sampling module helps quantify the typical concentration of E.coli present in each selected exposure pathway.